BCCheungGit/OCM-Visitor-Registration/README.md

 ## TODO:
+In no particular order, the things that need to be implemented before use:

+### Basic Implementation
 - [x] Add authentication with Clerk (Email and Phone Number support)
 - [x] Add camera support to take a picture of the visitor
 - [x] Connect to OCM database to store visitor information (PostgreSQL), Drizzle ORM